-- 2.1 This chapter provides guidance on how firms should apply the proportionality for the matters set out in paragraph 2.3 rule set out in Remuneration 5.1.
-Firms should apply the expectations set out in this version of the SS to remuneration awarded in relation to a performance year starting on or after Tuesday 29 December 2020.20 In respect of disclosure, more specific guidance is provided in paragraph 2.26A. - 2.2 [deleted] In line with Article 92(2) CRD, Remuneration 5.1 requires a relevant firm, when establishing and applying remuneration policies for MRTs, to comply with the Remuneration Part in a way that is appropriate to its size, internal organisation and the nature, scope and the complexity of its activities.
+2.1 This chapter provides guidance on how firms should apply proportionality for the matters set out in paragraph 2.3.
+Firms should apply the expectations set out in this version of the SS to remuneration awarded in relation to a performance year starting on or after 29 December 2020.9 In respect of disclosure, more specific guidance is provided in paragraph 2.26A.

+2.2 [deleted]